Orientalism: Europe

+United States

+In the 1920s, Egyptian Revival architecture was a popular design style for movie theaters in the United States, beginning with Grauman's Egyptian Theatre, built in 1922.
+Additionally, Chinese Revival architecture was used Grauman's Chinese Theatre, but this style did not catch on across the country the way Egyptian Revival did.
+Another Chinese Revival designed building located near Grauman's Chinese is Nirvana Apartments.

 Orientalist art

 Orientalist tendencies in Western art have a long history.
 Oriental scenes may be found in medieval and Renaissance art, and Islamic art has itself had a profound and formative influence on Western artistic output.
 Oriental subject matter further proliferated in the 19th century, in step with Western colonialism in Africa and Asia.